15 Most Affordable States for Private Pay Home Care in 2026

 - Certificate of Need (CON) laws regulating healthcare facility expansion

-The Mississippi Department of Health oversees non-medical in-home care providers, maintaining quality standards while preserving affordability.
+The Mississippi Department of Health sets quality standards for non-medical in-home care providers.
 Caregivers must complete high school education, obtain CPR certification, and pass background checks.

 Mississippi private pay home care availability